mhkeller/js-patterns/techniques/referencing-variables-and-functions with-bracket-notation.md

 ````

 You can see `name` is just a free-floating, global variable, which is fine because our app is pretty small.
-But this could quickly get disorganized if we had ten other variables like `occupation`', `age`, `city` etc.
+But this could quickly get disorganized if we had ten other variables like `occupation`, `age`, `city` etc.

 One option is to group those variables together on an object.